 Free, anonymous testing is offered at Chicago Department of Public Health clinics.
 Call 312-747-9884 or TTY 312-744-2374 for more information on city-wide testing sites.
 The Wellness Center does offer free, anonymous HIV testing as well every 3rd Thursday of the month from 3-6pm.
 This service is provided by Asian Human Services on a first come, first served basis.
 You may not make an appointment and must stay at the Wellness Center while waiting to be seen.

-The Wellness Center offers confidential testing for common sexually transmitted infections (STI), including chlamydia, gonorrhea, syphilis, trichomoniasis, human papillomavirus, herpes simplex virus, and hepatitis.
-A lab fee is charged for most of these tests.
+The Wellness Center offers confidential testing for common sexually transmitted infections (STI), including chlamydia, gonorrhea, syphilis, trichomoniasis, human papillomavirus, herpes simplex virus, hepatitis, and HIV.
+A lab fee is charged for these tests.
 For more information, call the Wellness Center at 773-508-2530.

 The Wellness Center does not have a pharmacy.
 You may have your prescription filled at the local pharmacy of your choice.